Back to all posts

 What AI Ethics Policy Actually Is

-• Writing internal policies for how AI systems get evaluated before deployment
+• Writing internal policy for how AI systems get evaluated before deployment

 • Running bias audits on models that touch hiring, lending, or healthcare